lukeashur/hashguard/README.md

 ## Features

 - SHA-256 hashing of all files in a target directory
-- Uses permission-controlled hash file for tamper resistance
+- Uses secure permission-controlled hash file for tamper resistance
 - Simple CLI interface

 ## Usage